 - Ep 187: You Don’t Need Permission [Craig Spector – Part 5]

 While a film industry mentor may not be directly involved with your projects, having someone who has “been there and done that,” can really help you navigate the industry landscape.

 How To Find A Mentor (Like A Boss)

-You don’t need to be in Hollywood to find a film industry mentor.
-There are plenty of people involved in the industry all around the world.
+Even if your aunt doesn’t know a Hollywood heavyweight, there are plenty of people involved in the industry all around the world.
 And meeting up with these professionals is often the first step towards finding a mentor that can help you.
 Here are some steps you can take to find a mentor: